ZarinTahia/Customer-Service-ChatBot/README.md

 ## Overview

-This project implements a **Generative AI–powered Multi-Agent System** that enables natural language interaction with both structured and unstructured data.
+This project implements a **Generative AI powered Multi-Agent System** that enables natural language interaction with both structured and unstructured data.

 The system helps customer support executives retrieve: